Q: How many players are in a class?

 Q: How do the Stillwater Tennis prices compare to other tennis classes in the area?

-A: The prices are less expensive than indoor tennis facilities and the local park district.
+A: The prices are less expensive than indoor tennis facilities and the local park districts.

 Q: What kind of training do the coaches have?